Elizabeth, New Jersey: Public transportation

 Elizabeth is among the U.S. cities with the highest train ridership.
-It is served by NJ Transit on Amtrak's Northeast Corridor Line.
-There are two active stations in Elizabeth.
+Commuter rail service is offered by NJ Transit at two active stations in Elizabeth.
 Elizabeth station, also called Broad Street Elizabeth or Midtown Station, is the southern station in Midtown Elizabeth.
 The other train station in Elizabeth is North Elizabeth station.
+The stations are served by the Northeast Corridor Line and the North Jersey Coast Line, providing service to Newark Penn Station, Secaucus Junction and New York Penn Station.

-NJ Transit has planned a segment of the Newark-Elizabeth Rail Link (NERL), designated as the Union County Light Rail (UCLR).
+NJ Transit has planned a segment of the Newark–Elizabeth Rail Link (NERL), designated as the Union County Light Rail (UCLR).
 The UCLR was planned to connect Elizabeth station with Newark Liberty International Airport and have seven or eight other stations in between within Elizabeth city limits.
-A possible extension of this future line to Plainfield would link the city of Elizabeth with the Raritan Valley Line.
+A possible extension of this future line to Plainfield would link Elizabeth with the Raritan Valley Line.

 NJ Transit provides bus service on the 111, 112, 113 and 115 routes to and from the Port Authority Bus Terminal in Midtown Manhattan, on the 40, 48, 59 and 62 routes to Newark, New Jersey, with local service available on the 26, 52, 56, 57 and 58 routes.
 NJT also provides service between Elizabeth and Newark on the 24 route.

+Air travel

+Newark Liberty International Airport is partially in Elizabeth.

-Local media
+Local media and culture

 WJDM at 1530 AM signed-on March 11, 1970, with studios at 9 Caldwell Place in Elizabeth.
 The station signed-off on January 30, 2019.

 News 12 New Jersey offers weather and news channels with coverage of the city.

 The Daily Journal was published in Elizabeth from 1779 to 1992, ending publication as circulation plummeted from a peak of 60,000.